braymaekers/ngdw-etl/ETL_TO_DO.md

 	???
 At this point: no need for diethard's restartability feature
 	???
 With the current logic, you could have seperate core and service loads, or combined into one
 	???
 Since when they are ran seperate, V_RESTART would also be set, same as for combined proces

+## Batching framework for transaction loads
+* This is under consideration

 ## Adding proper Write to log + error handling to the ETL framework
 * Making sure it leaves a good trace when something goes wrong